Hedgerow Restoration

 Hedgerows: the opportunity

-The time is now for protecting East Lothian’s green borders.
-This is why we want to raise funds to create a network of farms and landholdings with a ten-year hedgerow plan and establish a dedicated Hedgerow Officer role to work with landowners and volunteers on training and maintenance.
+The time is now for rejuvenating and restoring East Lothian’s green corridors.
+This is why we want to raise funds to establish a dedicated Hedgerow officer role to work collaboratively with interested landowners and volunteers to create a network of farms and landholdings with ten-year hedgerow plans.

-This is an opportunity to protect our local biodiversity, landscape and traditional skills.
+This is an opportunity to restore our local biodiversity, landscape and traditional skills.

 “Instead of seeing this as a disaster, we can choose to focus on the opportunity this provides us with,” says Megan Gimber of PTES.